addy-cat/addy-cat/README.md

 I'm currently learning how to use OpenGL to model mathematical/ scientific data :ringed_planet: :cloud: :fog: :ocean: :world_map: :1234: :satellite: :chart_with_downwards_trend:

+I'm currently working on my Differential Equations grapher you can see on my GitHub :octocat:

 I'm looking to collaborate on anything so hit me up! :handshake: